shino369/dynamic-mount-vue-experiment/README.md

-# vue-dynamic-mount
+# Guide To Use Vue.js in Currently CakePHP project
 ### vue version @3.2.45

-This project is aim to `dynamically mounting vue.js view/component to anywhere` in the cakephp generated HTML tempalte by simply inserting a `.ctp` component as entry point.
+This project is aim to `dynamically mounting vue.js view/component to anywhere` in the php generated HTML tempalte by simply inserting a `.ctp` component as entry point.
 As there is only minimal configuration in PHP side, you can use it in other kind of server side old project.

 This project use:
 - Vue.js 3.2 (Composition API)